-The department is home to the Emiliana Pasca Noether Chair in Modern Italian History and the James L. and Shirley A. Draper Chair in American History, held by Manisha Sinha.
+The department is home to the Emiliana Pasca Noether Chair in Modern Italian History, held by Sergio Luzzatto, and the James L. and Shirley A. Draper Chair in American History, held by Manisha Sinha.

 Emiliana Pasca Noether Chair in Modern Italian History

-Since its inception in 1992, the Emiliana Pasca Noether Chair in Modern Italian History was held by John A. Davis, a leading scholar of modern Italy.
-Under Davis’s leadership the EPNC developed a major graduate program, established contacts with Italian universities, promoted exchanges of graduate students, senior and junior faculty, and organized numerous scholarly conferences and workshops.
-In 1996 Davis was one of the founding editors of the Journal of Modern Italian Studies, the leading English language peer review journal in the field.
+Since its inception in 1992, the Emiliana Pasca Noether Chair in Modern Italian History has created a major graduate program that features established contacts with Italian universities, exchanges among graduate students, senior and junior faculty, and numerous scholarly conferences and workshops.
+The Emiliana Pasca Noether Chair is currently held by Sergio Luzzatto.

 James L. and Shirley A. Draper Chair in American History